TimUnderhay/ngx-panzoom/README.md

 An Angular component for panning and zooming an element or elements using the mouse and mousewheel.
 Provides rudimentary support for touchscreens (read section on mobile support).
 It was adapted from the angular-pan-zoom library for AngularJS, but it has been heavily modified.
 Many thanks go out to Martin Vindahl Olsen for having written it, and for his blessing in this undertaking.

-It is built using Angular CLI 8.3.x, so it may or may not work with Angular versions earlier than this, so please excuse the 'ng2' moniker.
-It is only tested with the matching version of Angular.
+It is built using Angular CLI 9.x, so it may or may not work with Angular versions earlier than this.
+Please excuse the 'ng2' moniker -- I could switch to 'ngx', but I honestly can't be bothered.
+It is only tested with the corresponding version of Angular.

 This library deliberately parts with certain received Angular wisdom of using only Angular-ish methods to accomplish things.
 We use native event listeners.
 We apply CSS transforms directly to the DOM.
 We even use a dash of jQuery.
 But as this library doesn't fit the traditional Angular model, as its purpose is only to alter a certain part of the DOM using CSS transforms, without adding, moving or changing anything else, it has no impact on an application's state (except if the app consumes `modelChanged` observables).
 By using this approach, it is hoped that compatibility and performance will be maximised.